Reconstructing anisotropic conductivities on two-dimensional Riemannian manifolds from power densities: A computational study

-The three functions $\xi, \zeta$ and $(\text{det }\gamma)^{\frac{1}{2}}$ are chosen to show a number of features to be reconstructed.
-These are illustrated in the fundamental domain $N$ in the first row of figure \ref{fig:Conds}.
 In accordance with \cite{BalMonard} we use only three boundary conditions to generate the power densities.
-These are simple polynomials in $x^{1}$ and $x^{2}$ given by $(f_1,f_2,f_4)=(-x^2-0.1 (x^2)^2,x^1-x^2,0.2x^1x^2+x^2-0.1(x^1)^2)$ (the third boundary condition is $f_3=f_2$.)
-The reconstructions are shown on the catenoid in the second row of Figure \ref{fig:Conds}.
+These are simple polynomials in $x^{1}$ and $x^{2}$ given by (the third boundary condition is $f_{3}=f_{2}$.)
+According to our numerical computations with the chosen conductivity, the corresponding solutions $(u_{1},u_{2},u_3,u_{4})$ satisfy the conditions \eqref{cond11M}-\eqref{cond12M} and are used to construct the power density matrix $H$.
+The element $H_{44}$ is illustrated in figure \ref{fig:PowDen}.

+In the following we go through the procedure in algorithm \ref{algoConf} in order to reconstruct $\gamma$ from the noise free $H$ and from a power density matrix perturbed by noise.